Areas of Interest

 "Bad Math and Poor Eyesight: Reconfiguring Dante’s Hellscape."
 Clarion Review (March 2014).
 Web.

-"One-World Ambitions: Reading Donne's Globalism Otherwise Post-9/11," in Marginal Figures in the Global Middle Ages and Renaissance, edited by Meg Lota Brown, Brepols, forthcoming.
+"One-World Ambitions: Reading Donne's Globalism Otherwise Post-9/11," in Marginal Figures in the Global Middle Ages and Renaissance, edited by Meg Lota Brown, Arizona Center for Medieval and Renaissance Studies Press, forthcoming.

 "The Digital Cavendish Project," Spenser Review 48.3.11 (Fall 2018)

-“Things that Look Like Plague, Things that Feel Like Cures,” Notre Dame Shakespeare Festival, Shakespeare in a Time of Plague, South Bend, IN (Jul.
+“Things that Look Like Plague, Things that Feel Like Cures,” Notre Dame Shakespeare Festival, Shakespeare in a Time of Plague, (Jul.
 2020).

 “Incurables: What The Faerie Queene has to offer Sexaholics Anonymous,” Western Michigan University Medical Humanities Conference.
 Kalamazoo, Michigan (Sep.
 2018).